On the space of $2d$ integrable models: Integrable deformations of a single scalar

-This completely determines $\ell_1(j,j_1)$ up to $d(j)$, which we may take to be a quadratic polynomial as in \autoref{ssec:ell12=0}.
-We therefore find that all quadratic order 2 Lagrangians $\ell_2(j,j_1,j_2)$ that commute with an order 1 Lagrangian $\ell_1(j,j_1)$ found in \autoref{ssec:ell12=0} also commutes with an order 3 Lagrangian $\ell_3(j,j_1,j_2,j_3)$.
+This completely determines $\ell_1(j,j_1)$ up to $d(j)$, which we may take to be a quadratic polynomial as in \autoref{ssec:1to2nonquad}.
+This is precisely the same $\ell_1(j,j_1)$ determined in \autoref{ssec:1to2nonquad}.
+We therefore find that all quadratic order 2 Lagrangians $\ell_2(j,j_1,j_2)$ which commute with an order $3$ Lagrangian $\ell_3(j,j_1,j_2,j_3)$, and furthermore have the \textit{possibility} of commuting with an order 1 Lagrangian $\ell_1(j,j_1)$, do commute with $\ell_1(j,j_1)$.